Wolfy18/brandguard-qr/readme.txt

 10. New Product View Blockchain Section

 == Changelog ==

+= 1.1.5 =
+* Added function that includes fingerprint for variable products
+* Added hook to include fingeprint to order metadata

+= 1.1.4 =
+* Commented out logic that uploads image on every update
+* Updated issue when updating product in cron task

 = 1.1.3 =
 * Added transaction status to the token column if the token hasn't been minted yet